Zanclognatha dentata

 Habitat

-Bogs, swamps, marshes, Atlantic cedar swamps, swales, and other wetlands; mesic hardwood forests; Appalachian cove forests; conifer forests; pitch pine/scrub oak barrens.
+Bogs, swamps, marshes, Atlantic white cedar swamps, swales, and other wetlands; mesic hardwood forests; Appalachian cove forests; conifer forests; pitch pine/scrub oak barrens.

 Distribution